whyweexist/whyweexist/README.md

  <div >

 - 🌱 I’m currently learning and exploring new technologies in every scope of tech.
-- 🎓 I am an enthusiast in Machine Learning and AI based projects.
+- 🎓 I am an enthusiast in Machine Learning, Blockchaina and AI based projects.
 - 💡 I enjoy working on real life application based development and creating user-friendly interfaces.
 - 💼 I'm actively seeking opportunities to collaborate on various projects.
 - 🎓 I am currently pursuing a degree in Computer Science (Artificial Intelligence and Machine Learning) and have a strong foundation in programming and Mathematics.